rmanaem/esports-prediction/README.md

 | Precision | 50.4 |
 | Recall | 51.5 |

 For us to declare a model as successful, its accuracy scores (Accuracy, Precision, Recall) must surpass that of the Dummy classifier by 50%; hence surpassing a threshold of 75% across the board.

+### Preprocessing

+Prior to training, a preprocessing pipeline was established to clean the data.
+Labels were set to red and blue-won games, and each of their corresponding features were collapsed against each other in order to record to which team the advantage leans; a negative value represents an advantage to the blue side, and a positive value to the red side.
+Two variants of the data were produced: The binary model only reports each advantage under two labels, while the difference variant keeps the integer value of that advantage.
+The latter retains some information regarding the intensity of the advantage a team might have against the other; A team with an advantage of thousands of gold may be decided earlier than a match where only 10 gold separates each team’s economy.
+Finally, a min-max scaling was perfomed on the data to simplify its visualization when cross-comparing features against each other; a value under 0.5 would lean towards a blue side victory, while values above 0.5 would give reason to the red side.

 ## Deliverable Contents